Trestle Board

 Refreshments to follow

-Officers in Tuxedo, attendees in business formal
+Officers in Tuxedo, brethren in business formal

 If you are a Brother or widow in need of support, please contact our Lodge at 818 576-9025 or resedalodge@gmail.com